Peripheral Artery Disease (PAD) Risk Factors

 Atherosclerosis is a condition that involves the accumulation of arterial plaque, causing inhibited blood flow to the organ systems.
 This plaque buildup is the main contributor to the onset of peripheral artery disease (PAD).

-Atherosclerosis raises the risk of PAD through several processes.
+Atherosclerosis raises the risk of peripheral artery disease through several processes.
 Firstly, the plaque buildup in the arteries reduces the blood flow to the affected areas.
-This decreased blood flow deprives the muscles and tissues of oxygen and nutrients, leading to various symptoms such as pain, numbness, and weakness in the legs.
+This decreased blood flow deprives the muscles and tissues of oxygen and nutrients, leading to various PAD symptoms such as pain, numbness, and weakness in the legs.

 Additionally, atherosclerosis can lead to the formation of blood clots within the narrowed arteries.
 These blood clots can further impede blood flow or break loose and travel to smaller blood vessels, causing a complete blockage.
 This can result in severe complications, such as tissue damage or even tissue death (gangrene).